Beakerboy/VBA-Unit-Tester/README.md

 ### iTestCase
 A Test Case is a collection of tests, each of which share a common set up.
 The examples directory has a stub version of this class which can be used as a starting point.

+ * SetUp() - This function is run before every test in this test case.
+ * TearDown() - This function is run after every test in the test case.
+       - TODO: Match arrays.
+How to handle objects? introspection on public properties?
+ * GetTests()

 ### iTestableProject
 A TestableProject is the set of instructions on how to execute testing and reporting.
 The examples directory has a stub file than be quickly edited as a starting point.